-A deferred tax liability or asset is created when there are temporary differences between book tax and actual income tax.
+A deferred tax liability (DTL) or deferred tax asset (DTA) is created when there are temporary differences between book (IFRS, GAAP) tax and actual income tax.
 There are numerous types of transactions that can create temporary differences between pre-tax book income and taxable income, thus creating deferred tax assets or liabilities.
 While tax, in itself, is a complicated matter to analyze, deferred tax assets and liabilities add another layer of complexity in tax accounting.

 To understand what is driving these deferred taxes, it is helpful for an analyst to examine the tax footnotes provided by the company.
 Often, a company will outline what major transactions during the period have made changes to the balances of deferred tax assets and liabilities.
 Companies will also reconcile effective tax rates in these footnotes.